 - Skinning vulvectomy: The top layer of vulvar skin where the cancer is found is removed.
 Skin grafts from other parts of the body may be needed to cover the area.

 - Simple vulvectomy: The entire vulva is removed.

 - Modified radical vulvectomy: The vulva containing cancer and some of the normal tissue around it is removed.

 - Radical vulvectomy: The entire vulva, including the clitoris, and nearby tissue is removed.
 Nearby lymph nodes may also be removed.

 - Pelvic exenteration: This type of surgery is reserved for patients with advanced stage vaginal cancer (stage 4) or patients who have a recurrence of their vaginal cancer despite the conventional treatments.
-Dr. Mirhashemi is a world expert in exenterative procedure and the reconstruction that is required.
+Our lead doctor is a world expert in exenterative procedure and the reconstruction that is required.
 Pelvic exenteration surgery removes the lower colon, rectum, and bladder.
 In women, the cervix, vagina, ovaries, and nearby lymph nodes are also removed.
 Artificial openings (stoma) are made for urine and stool to flow from the body into a collection bag.

 3. Radiation Therapy

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to focus the radiation in the direction of the cancer.
 Internal radiation therapy or brachytherapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
 The way the radiation therapy is given depends on the type and stage of the cancer being treated.